Isoroku Yamamoto: 1940–1941

 Yamamoto was responsible for a number of innovations in Japanese naval aviation.
 Although remembered for his association with aircraft carriers, Yamamoto did more to influence the development of land-based naval aviation, particularly the Mitsubishi G3M and G4M medium bombers.
 His demand for great range and the ability to carry a torpedo was intended to conform to Japanese conceptions of bleeding the American fleet as it advanced across the Pacific.
-The planes did achieve long range, but long-range fighter escorts were not available.
-These planes were lightly constructed and when fully fueled, they were especially vulnerable to enemy fire.
-This earned the G4M the sardonic nickname the "flying cigarette lighter".
-Yamamoto would eventually die in one of these aircraft.
+The planes did achieve considerable range, but long-range fighter escorts were not available.
+The planes were lightly constructed and, when fully fueled, were vulnerable to enemy fire.
+That earned the G4M the sardonic nickname the "flying cigarette lighter".
+Yamamoto eventually died in one of those aircraft.

 The range of the G3M and G4M contributed to a demand for great range in a fighter aircraft.
-This partly drove the requirements for the A6M Zero, which was as noteworthy for its range as for its maneuverability.
-Both qualities were again purchased at the expense of light construction and flammability that later contributed to the A6M's high casualty rates as the war progressed.
+That partly drove the requirements for the A6M Zero, which was as noteworthy for its range as for its maneuverability.
+Again, both attributes were achieved only with light construction and flammability, that later contributed to the A6M's high casualty rates as the war progressed.